eclipse-rcptt/rcptt-website/content/userguide/maven/index.md

 ### AUT specification

 RCPTT Maven Plugin supports two sources of applications-under-tests — it can either use Maven artifact resolution to download AUT from Maven repository, or get it explicitly from file system or http server.
-The configuration of AUT is specified in plugin configuration section under <code>aut</code> element.
+The configuration of AUT is specified in plugin configuration section under `aut` element.

 #### Explicit AUT location

-Path on a local file system or AUT http(s) download URL can be specified in <code>explicit</code> element.
+Path on a local file system or AUT http(s) download URL can be specified in `explicit` element.
 If path is not absolute, then it is assumed that it is relative to project base dir:

 ```xml
 <aut>